Assessment and Grading Policy

 Validation of assessment

-The validation of assessment will occur when a unit is prepared for delivery through the unit co-ordinator approving the delivery to be released.
+The validation of assessment will occur when a unit is prepared for delivery through the Unit Co-ordinator approving the delivery to be released.

 Marking and Assessment